Smart shopping list

 Recipe boxes like Gousto and HelloFresh solve a similar problem — they take the thinking out of meal planning.
 But they cost between £40 and £100 a week, tie you to their menu, and decide where your food comes from.

-Try it free for 14 days
+Try it for free

 Your shopping list should work as hard as you do.
 Save your recipes, pick your meals, and let Basket List build a smart list you can take to any shop.